amazing-jay/active_webhook/README.md

 ## ROADMAP

+* Figure out flakey. specs
-* Research how to add XML format
+* Add XML format
-* Dummy app; Use a single config file and local subscription class
+* Dummy app; create a local subscription class
 * Upgrade callbacks_spec to use a real model and table defined in a migration
 * Upgrade logger spec to expect stubbed logger to receive and call original (and drop the rest)
 * Disable subscriptions when jobs stop
-* Figure out flakey
 * Consolidate formatting adapters and configuration options into a single builder